michielp1807/FoobarSongrequestTwitchBot/README.md

 1. Open the TwitchBot folder you've downloaded

-#### TO BE UPDATED TO JSON FORMAT
+2. Open twitchbot-data.json in a text editor (notepad, atom, notepad++ etc.)

-2. Open twitchbot.js in a text editor (notepad, atom, notepad++ etc.)
+3. Put the username of your twitchbot account you’ve created in between the quotation marks after the *"username": *

-3. Put the username of your twitchbot account you’ve created in between the quotation marks after the *var TwitchbotUsername =*
+4. Put your oauth code in between the quotation marks after *"password":*

-4. Put your oauth code in between the quotation marks after *var TwitchbotPassword =*
+5. Put the channel name of the channel you would like your bot to join in between the quotation marks after *"joinChannel":*

-5. Put the channel name of the channel you would like your bot to join in between the quotation marks after *var TwitchbotJoinChannel =*
+6. You can also change the cooldown time for either songs or users, these values are in seconds

-6. Save the file and close the text editor
+7. Save the file and close the text editor

-7. Run twitchbot-starter.bat, it should be showing some of the songs in your playlist
+8. Run twitchbot-starter.bat, it should be showing some of the songs in your playlist

-8. It now should be working, go to the twitch channel you added the bot to and write *!ping* in chat, it should respond with *pong!*, you can also see the chat in the twitchbot window
+9. It now should be working, go to the twitch channel you added the bot to and write *!ping* in chat, it should respond with *pong!*, you can also see the chat in the twitchbot window

-9. Try requesting a song from your playlist, it now should be working
+10. Try requesting a song from your playlist, it now should be working

 ####  6. Trouble shooting